cloudfoundry/cf-smoke-tests/README.md

 The valid options for `windows_stack` are `windows2012R2` and `windows2016`.

-If you like to run isolation segment test, set `enable_isolation_segment_tests` to true and provide values for `isolation_segment_name`, `isolation_segment_domain` and set `backend` to `diego`.
-Test setup assumes that isolation segment API resource with `isolation_segment_name` already exists.
+If you'd like to run isolation segment tests, set `enable_isolation_segment_tests` to true and provide values for `isolation_segment_name`, `isolation_segment_domain`.
 For more details on how to setup routing isolation segments, read this [document](https://docs.cloudfoundry.org/adminguide/routing-is.html).

 #### Artifacts directory
 To store cf cli trace output, set